shyLesh001/Image-Classification-with-CNN/README.md

 - Acknowledgement to the creators of the dataset used in this project.
 - Thanks to the open-source community for the libraries such as TensorFlow, NumPy, and Matplotlib, which made this project possible.

----

-Let me know if you want any more adjustments!